transcriptionpro/wuc-new/_posts/2016-06-15-delaware-considers-using-blockchain.md

 > “Autonomous record-keeping is an important use case for how smart contracts can deliver a more transparent, efficient and level playing field to the public and private sectors.”

-The state is also proceeding with a pilot program involving Symbiont that will move state archival records onto a blockchain.
+Delaware is also proceeding with a pilot program involving Symbiont that will move state archival records onto a blockchain.
 In this program Symbiont is going to store archival records from the Delaware Public Archives on a blockchain.

 The advantages of the Bitcoin and the Bitcoin blockchain can be read <a href="/ten-reasons-hire-bitcoin/">here</a>.
 An interview with lawyer Marco Santori where he discusses the law regarding Bitcoin can be read <a href="/bitcoin-lawyer/">here</a>.